Do I have to pay any upfront fees?

 What happens if I want to stay on or leave early?

 Tenancies are frequently renewed.
 If you’re likely to leave before the end of the original term agreed, you must negotiate break clauses to be written into the agreement however the landlord may not accept a break clause in the tenancy agreement.
 If the landlord does not accept a break clause you will remain responsible for the rent until the end of the term agreed, unless a new and satisfactory tenant can be found usually at your expense.
 Finding a replacement tenant is at the Landlord or Landlords Agent’s discretion and he/they may decline to do this.
-If you renew your tenancy on either a fixed term or rolling basis a renewal fee of £75 is payable.
+If you renew your tenancy on either a fixed term there is a charge of £85 or if you wish to renew on a (periodic) rolling basis a renewal fee of £100 is payable.

 What else do I have to pay for?